 I thought I would do a quick post on tips for money saving ideas.
 I have always been a shopaholic and if it’s there it’s burning a hole in my purse and needs to be spent.
-But since buying our first house and having a baby I have started to learn to curb that need to spend and also the importance of savings.
+But since buying our first house and having 2 children I have started to learn to curb that need to spend and also the importance of savings.
 Im not talking huge amount of savings but it’s nice to have a couple of hundred in a separate account incase the washing machine brakes or the car needs fixing and you’re not panicking wondering where to find the money.

 These are just a few tips I have learnt along the way, hope they help.

 I love quidco, whatever I am buying I always do a little check on there first to see if they offer a deal or cashback.
 I get the best cashback around Christmas because I tend to do most of my shopping online – there’s nothing worse than going shopping in the city centre around Christmas time.
-When I was pregnant also I did a lot of online shopping also.
+When I was pregnant I did a lot of online shopping also.
 If you haven’t signed up to Quidco yet then do because it’s literally money for nothing.
 I have a referral link below and when you do your first purchase we will both receive £5.

 Asda Price Back Guarantee